Zain-Arshad1000/Movies-JSON/readme.md

 ## Popular movie lists in json format

-The main purpose of this repo is to have some ready to go json data to use when writing front end development projects using Angular, Backbone, Knockout or other MVC/* frameworks and libraries.
-And I also really enjoy watching movies, so I decided to base my examples on some popular film series.
+The main purpose of this repo is to have some ready to go json data to use when writing front end development projects using Angular, Ember, Backbone or other MVC/* frameworks and libraries.
+Because I enjoy watching movies, I decided to base the lists on some popular film series.

 My current lists include these awesome film series: